 For example, to select an orientation of (-Ux, +Uz, +Uy) the user must write 0x01 to 0x74 followed by 0x11 to 0x75.

 Note: this register does not require the user to swap bytes for the write to load the bytes properly, unlike other registers.

-4.8.5 Saving the Configuration to EEPROM
+4.4.5.
+Saving the configuration to EEPROM

 The IMU383 enables the user to save certain settings to the EEPROM so they are set automatically the next time the system is started.
-This is accomplished by writing to register 0x76, as shown in Table 19.
+This is accomplished by writing to register 0x76, as shown table below.